How to Get and Keep a Good Man

 friend, a handsome man of class (and former playboy, by the way), was off dating someone else by this

 point.
-He's now married to someone who did follow the Golden
+He's been happily married for several years now to someone who did follow the Golden

 Bad Example #2